Supporting sustainable transport to museums

 Signpost routes and museum facilities

 You can update the visitor information on your website to prioritise getting to the museum by bicycle.
 Easy, accessible information on sustainable transport options challenges perceptions and breaks down barriers to access.
 Letting cycle visitors know ahead of their visit about facilities like secure cycle parking, cafe/rest or picnic area also provides a welcoming experience.
 Cyclists may need a chance to rest, eat and drink before they visit the museum.
 Knowing they can get a cup of tea and a cake at the end of a ride is a key selling point for most cyclists.
+Cycle Street’s journey planner helps cyclists plan their routes.

 Good Journey

-- Increase income- car-free visitors spend around 20% more
+- Increase income: car-free visitors spend around 20% more

 - Reduce car-park congestion

-- Help to increase car-free visitors
+- Benefit from advice and support to increase car-free visitors

-Further information can be found on the Good Journey website.
+Find out more about membership on the Good Journey website.

 Sustrans Scotland